 For our bodies to absorb the calcium, vitamin D is required.
 Those who are above 50 years of age should aim to have an intake of between 400 and 800 IU of vitamin D daily.
 Apart from getting vitamin D from our food, another good source is sunlight.
 Our skin makes vitamin D from the ultra violet light (UVB) in sunlight and stores it for later use.

 Eating a balanced diet ensures you get enough phosphorus and other minerals, like magnesium, vitamin K, vitamin B6 and vitamin B12 that are also essential for healthy bones.

-Read on for more ways to reduce your risk of osteoporosis.
+more ways to reduce your risk of osteoporosis.